-PhD, Principal at Quid, Partner at ARTIS Ventures, and Co-PI for STEM to Market
+PhD, Partner at ARTIS Ventures and Co-PI for STEM to Market

-Vas Bailey is a Principal at Quid and leader of the Global Healthcare practice.
-He guides senior leaders on their business and commercial strategy through the use of data science, software technology and Big Data.
-Vas is also partner at ARTIS Ventures where he backs market-defining companies to re-shape, re-invent, and re-make industries.
+Vas Bailey is partner at ARTIS Ventures where he backs market-defining companies to re-shape, re-invent, and re-make industries.
 Formerly a Principal at Quid and leader of the Global Healthcare practice, Vas continues to provide counsel to the CEO.
 Previously, Vas co-founded and served as the Global General Manager of the GLG Institute where he built two businesses and added $10M to topline revenue in less than two years.
 In this role, he recruited over 1,500 Fortune 100 C-suite executives and built a business connecting their expertise to aspiring leaders.
 In addition, Vas continues to draw on his strategy consulting background at McKinsey & Company as well as his experience from having several acquired technology startups.
 In addition to his role at Quid, he currently serves as an advisor to four Bay Area startups: Medikly, Diassess, Impraise and TeaDrops.
 Vas has more than 10 years of strategy and operational expertise.
 He has four patents and more than 30 publications.
 He has founded, advised and operated startups that have been successfully acquired.
 He is a frequent speaker at conferences and guest lecturer at Johns Hopkins, UCSF and University College, London.
 Vas received his PhD in Biomedical Engineering from the Johns Hopkins School of Medicine where he was recognized as both a Siebel and a Medtronic Scholar.
 He holds four provisional patents from his research in nanotechnology for the early detection of cancer and has over thirty conference and journal publications.
 He graduated magna cum laude and Phi Beta Kappa from UC Irvine where he was also recognized as both a Regents and a Henry Samueli Scholar.

 Partner, Trans Sahara Investment Corporation